lestrrat-go/contributions/Reviews.md

 If you are not the owner of the code, do not make anything more than suggestions.
 Do not give the author a hard time for not accepting your suggestions.
 Do not keep pressing them.

+## Reviewees: Rejection is allowed, but it goes both ways

+Sometimes reviewers may ask for changes that you whole-heartedly do not agree with.
+You have the right to reject them.
+In fact, if you are the code owner, you should refer to [the previous section](#reviewers-be-explicit) and **make a decision** to accept or reject the suggestions.

+If you are not a code owner, you also have the right to object, but you should ultimately accept that it's the code owners' right and responsibility to decide if a particular request for change is a show-stopper or not.
+The code owners have the right to reject your rejection :)

 ## Reviewers: Line-by-line scrutiny is generally not necessary